 Then, choose a template under “Select Template.”
 A template determines the look and layout of your Presentation.
 You can choose a premade template that comes with your MediaSilo account, a customized template that a user has shared with the entire workspace, or any template that you have created.

 If you select a premade template, note that your brand logo is automatically added to the top of the template.
-Just make sure an administrator has uploaded your brand logo to your workspace.
-To learn how, please see Upload Your Brand Logo for Easy Access.
+Just make sure an administrator has uploaded your brand logo to your workspace via the Branding page.
 If you are interested in customizing your template further, please see Design Spotlight Templates.

 At this point, you are ready to create a Presentation URL to share with your audience.
 You can either click the blue “Get Link” button, or you can click the link icon in the “Get Link” bar at the top.
 Both options create a link to your new Presentation.